nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 Shine tossed off the rest of the glass, set it down on the bar counter, and looked upon Pat, who was almost as tall as himself, with a wearily tolerant smile.

 “’Sho’ takes you a long time to see a thing,” he remarked.
-“You hear me say it’s 'scription.
+“You hear me say it’s &rsquo;scription.
 You ain’t runnin’ no drugstore, are y’?
 You see me drink it.
 You ain’t blind, are y’?
 Yea, I bought it.
 Yea, I brought it here.
 Yea, I’m drinkin’ it.
-Now what the hell 'bout it?”
+Now what the hell &rsquo;bout it?”

 A smaller man equally “bad,” equally convinced of the necessity of being hard, but aware of physical odds against him, would have said this with sneers and sarcasm, thus bolstering his courage against his handicap.
 Shine however had never found it necessary to be nasty as well as bad.
 He had spoken with an air of amusement, and there was but a touch of challenge in his terminal remark.

 Pat stood silent a moment.
-Eventually he said, "Nothin' 'bout it, big boy.
+Eventually he said, "Nothin' &rsquo;bout it, big boy.
 Nothin'.
 Jes' askin' f' information, that's all."
 And rather too abruptly he walked away.

 ::: small-break
 :::

-Shine stared long into his third glass of 'scription liquor before he lifted it to his lips.
+Shine stared long into his third glass of &rsquo;scription liquor before he lifted it to his lips.
 Good whiskey is not like gin.
 Gin makes you forget, good whiskey makes you remember.
 Perhaps it was at the memories in this, his third glass of good whiskey, that Shine now stared. ...

 ::: small-break
 :::